mattkerlogue/meetingcost/README.md

 # HMG Meeting Cost Calculator

 The *HMG Meeting Cost Calculator* is an unofficial calculator for estimating the cost of Civil Service meetings.
+Use the calculator by [launching the Shiny app](https://lapsedgeographer.shinyapps.io/meetingcost/).

 It uses published data from the [Civil Service Statistics 2020](https://www.gov.uk/government/statistics/civil-service-statistics-2020) on salary levels to estimate the hourly rate of UK civil servants by department and grade.
 It is purely for illustrative purposes and may not reflect the true costs of the meeting as other factors (e.g. length of service, profession, location) have a strong influence on individual salaries.
 Similarly variations in contractual arrangements (working hours, annual leave allowance) might result in an individual having longer or shorter working hours than has been assumed which will affect the calculation of the hourly rate from annual salary figures.